A DRL solution to help reduce the cost in waiting time of securing a traffic light for cyclists: Results

-To go into more details, Figure \ref{fig:daily_results_mean} shows the average waiting time for bikes (\ref{fig:daily_results_mean_wt_b}) and cars (\ref{fig:daily_results_mean_wt_c}).
+To go into more details, Figure \ref{fig:daily_results_mean} shows the mean waiting time for bikes (\ref{fig:daily_results_mean_wt_b}) and cars (\ref{fig:daily_results_mean_wt_c}) with respect to the multiplying coefficient.
 For \textit{actuated}, mean waiting times evolve in a fairly similar way for both types of vehicle, with a slight linear increase.
 3DQN is different.
-For cars, there is also a linear increase, but much more pronounced to the point where the average waiting time for cars observed with 3DQN exceeds that of \textit{actuated} when the multiplier coefficient reaches 1.1.
-On the other hand, the average waiting time for bikes is stable and even decreases until the coefficient reaches 1.1, before rising slightly.
+For cars, there is a much more pronounced linear increase when the coefficient is lower than 1.3.
+With a coefficient greater than 1.3, the mean waiting time of cars increases more abruptly and exceeds that of \textit{actuated} when the multiplier coefficient reaches 1.5.
+On the other hand, the mean waiting time for bikes is stable and even decreases until the coefficient reaches 1.2, before rising slightly.
 This is a surprise, as we expected the mean waiting times for the two types of vehicles to evolve in the same way as the sum of the waiting times in Figure \ref{fig:daily_results_sum}.
-Instead, the average waiting time for cars increases more sharply, allowing bikes to wait less.
+Instead, the mean waiting time for cars increases more sharply, allowing bikes to wait less.
 The agent seems to wait for a lane to reach a certain occupancy rate before turning it green, thus favoring cyclists in the experiment.
-Indeed, as the number of cyclists spawning in the simulations increases, the bike lanes reach this occupancy rate more quickly, prompting the agent to turn them green more often.
+Indeed, as the number of cyclists in the simulations increases, the bike lanes reach this occupancy rate more quickly, prompting the agent to turn them green more often.
 As a result, the waiting time for bikes does not increase despite their higher numbers, but cars are given the green light less often.
 That's why the mean waiting time for cars increases this way.
 The sum of mean waiting times observed with 3DQN ends up exceeding that of \textit{actuated}, because by giving preference to bikes in this way, the mean waiting time for cars ends up being too great for the agent to be as efficient as \textit{actuated}.